 That was likely a stressful experience for both you and your dog, so it’s time to take a break before you cut the rest of your dog’s nails.
 Give your dog some treats and some love to reassure them, and wait until you are both relaxed before trying again.

-7 Dog Nail Cutting Tips
+7 Dog Nail Trimming Tips

 No matter how many videos and tutorials you see, keeping yourself and your dog calm can still be a challenge.
-Before you start cutting, take a look at a few ways that you can help make the nail cutting experience a little easier.
+Before you start cutting, take a look at a few ways that you can help make the dog nail cutting experience a little easier.